 1962 United States Grand Prix

-Off the back of a poor season, Ferrari decided not to both going all the way to America and so the red cars weren’t present for this race, nor the following South Africa GP.
+Off the back of a poor season, Ferrari decided not to both going all the way to America and so the red cars weren’t present for this race, nor the following South African GP.
 Jim Clark won from Graham Hill, with third-placed Bruce McLaren more than a lap behind.
 Jack Brabham finished fourth in his own Brabham, the first time his team scored points.

 1973 United States Grand Prix